When the Syracuse powercouple comes to Atlanta for the Final Four this weekend, there’s one thing for sure. Anyone who meets them, will be impressed.

 A good reporter knows that moments like these are privileged.
 Be respectful and be present.

 And, I was.

 Jim Boeheim grew up in Lyons, New York, a small town of 5,000 people.
 He started playing basketball when he was five.
 His family owned a funeral business, which Jim walked away from, to attend Syracuse University as a history major, where he was walk-on for the basketball team in 1962.
 By the time he was a senior, he was team captain.
 Then graduate assistant.
 Then assistant coach, and the rest is history, fast forwarding to this season with more than 900 career wins.
 Jim Boeheim, a small town boy, is now a big game Hall of Fame basketball legend.

-Jim met Juli Greene at the Derby in Lexington, Kentucky in the mid-nineties.
+Jim met Juli Greene at the Derby in Louisville, Kentucky in the mid-nineties.
 The synergy between Juli and Jim was undeniable.
 It wasn’t long before Juli moved to Syracuse where the couple married and now raise three children, James, and twins Jack and Jaime, while also embracing a close, loving relationship with Jim’s adopted daughter, Elizabeth, with his on-great-terms-with, former wife, Elaine.

 Back to the interview couch with Juli and Jim a decade ago.